backstage/community-plugins/workspaces/sonarqube/.changeset/slimy-mangos-drum.md

 '@backstage-community/plugin-sonarqube-backend': minor
 ---

-Added error logging when API calls fail
+**BREAKING** Added error logging when API calls fail.
+With this change your will need to include the `logger` when using the `DefaultSonarqubeInfoProvider.fromConfig()` like this: `DefaultSonarqubeInfoProvider.fromConfig(config, logger)`